jeremyButtler/find--Co-infections/README.md

 This may not be the best analysis, but is just a quick run through of what I found and how findCoInfections compares to other pipelines.
 I will be updating this with a comparison to Nano-Q in a bit.
+It also is not the best writing, but it will do for now.

 We compared findCoInfections to Longshot and Clair3 using simulated co-infections.
 Reads for the major strain and minor strain in each simulated